 All state employees are covered by the federal Social Security and Medicare systems.
 The state and the employee pay an equal amount into the system.

 Employees earn eight hours of sick leave per month.
 Paid sick leave may be used for the following: illness, injury, preventative health care, exposure to a contagious disease the might endanger others, disability due to pregnancy or childbirth, illness injury or death of relatives.

 Miscellaneous Leave, Unemployment, Compensation and Assistance programs

-Please visit the Department of Personnel website for more information.
+Please visit the State Department of Human Resources website for more information.